missionnowin/NIR-PRojects/README.md

 ### 2. projects <br />
 - mpc-detector - microchannel plates detector model
 - muon-flight - mini-project with simulation of cosmic muons flight through atmosphere (20 - 0 km).
 (Maybe not working now)
 - radioactive-decay - project with simulation of radioactive decay of some ions.
-Planned to be a simulation of 3D-material with some radioactive ion inclusions and some detecting volume for analyzing outputs.
+Planned to be a simulation of 3D-material with some radioactive ion inclusions and some detecting volume as a detector model.
+NOT real detector model, this task is not considered

 ### Note: <br />
 All projects were initialy build on Geant4 v.11.2.1 + OS Windows so they may contains some platform specific libraries for C++ & platrom-specific .mac files, but they can be easily transfered to any other OS.
 For some projects additional software may be required (e.g. ROOT) <br />